Raymond Aron Center for Sociology and Politics (CESPRA)

-Borrowing: Borrowing rights for EHESS Staff - researcher-professors and adminstrative staff as well as researchers from the CNRS and other Research Centers.
+Borrowing: Borrowing rights for EHESS Staff - researcher-professors and administrative staff as well as researchers from the CNRS and other Research Centers.

 Yan Thomas Juridical Norms Study Centre (CENJ)

-The library of the CENJ specialises in law, philosophy of law and history of law.
+The library of the CENJ specializes in law, philosophy of law and history of law.
 The collection is the personal library of Yan Thomas, donated by his son, to the Centre of Juridical norms in 2009.
-It includes 1,500 volumes dedicated principally to Roman law, legal history and the history of antiquity and a collection of doctoral theses published in france between 1924 and 1967 (around 4,500 theses covering the topics of law, political sciences and economics)
+It includes 1,500 volumes dedicated principally to Roman law, legal history and the history of antiquity and a collection of doctoral theses published in France between 1924 and 1967 (around 4,500 theses covering the topics of law, political sciences and economics).